skittleson/jarvis/readme.md

 - Simple RAG system for MCU
 - Ability to set a timers as agent "Set 5 minute.
 Clear Timers"
-- Ability to response with current computer CPU, RAM, Disk Usage
 - Realtime text to speech

 ## References